troychaplin/priority-plus-navigation/README.md

 - ✅ **Accessible** - Proper ARIA attributes and keyboard support (Escape to close)
 - ✅ **Block Theme Ready** - Full support for block themes with alignment, spacing, and color controls
 - ✅ **Multiple Blocks** - Use multiple Priority+ Navigation blocks on the same page
-- ✅ **Future-Proof** - Since it wraps core navigation, it benefits from WordPress core updates
+- ✅ **Future-Proof** - Since it extends core navigation, it benefits from WordPress core updates

 ## Installation